gtangelo/reshare/README.md

 # Setup
 *Important Note: A bug exist where images may not be shown to the user.*\
-Users can either visit the hosted version at http://reshare.azurewebsites.net/ or simply setup this website up locally with these steps:
+Users can ~~either visit the hosted version at http://reshare.azurewebsites.net/ or~~ (hosted website no longer available) simply setup this website up locally with these steps:
 1) Clone the repository locally
 `git clone https://github.com/gtangelo/ReShare.git`
 2) Set up virtual environment inside the directory by using the following commands (linux):\